Practitioner Series: Leased or Fresh Cut SbLCs – the games Providers play

 When someone offers a “leased” (or “fresh cut”) financial instrument, they are probably a Provider, not an accredited asset owner, and to date, easily 98% of all Providers are fake/fraudulent.
 They offer nothing more than a fee scam.

-• They offer to “sell” the instrument … we don’t need clients to own it the SbLC or Bank Guarantee.
-Seeking just to have the benefit of its services until the client’s project reaches COD, then it is returned or released (on its maturity date).
+- They offer to “sell” the instrument … we don’t need clients to own the security, whether in the form of an SbLC or Bank Guarantee or similar instrument.
+CAP funding clients seek just the benefit of its services until the client’s project reaches COD, then it is returned or released (on its maturity date).
+If you did “own” an SbLC, you could “cash it in” per the terms of that contract.
+This is more often the methodology of Trade Finance transactions, not applicable to CAP’s Project Finance.

 We work with licensed commercial banks, or Credit Unions in the US, whether or not top rated.
 But some Providers claim to work with large/legitimate banks, where HSBC and Deutsche Bank (DB) are by far the most common (as of 2025).
-Many other big banks get named, but the real test is whether they can use our 2-stage process, starting with the verbiage, RWA and ATV letters.
+Many other big banks get named, but the real test is whether they can use our 3-step process, starting with obtaining the bank’s “specimen” (draft) of the guarantee wording (called “verbiage”), then upon approval, their RWA letter, and finally the account holder’s ATV letter or one of the acceptable alternatives.

 This sequence checks the feasibility of the transaction (called an “undertaking” by the bank) by lining up the elements “as if” the client was ready to have the instrument issued.
 It serves as an effective way of pre-qualifying the client’s Security, or (if an impasse is reached) screening out typically fraudulent Providers.

-We don’t charge a fee for any of this, and there is no commitment necessary by the bank to complete this test, where the Authorization to Verify (ATV) letter is sent in order to contact the banker via secure email.
+We don’t charge a fee for any of this, and there is no commitment necessary by the bank to complete this test, where the Authorization to Verify (ATV) letter is usually sent in order to contact the banker via secure email.
+Direct email without the ATV is also an option, but the RWA letter and specimen must be approved in order to use that method.

-That same banker will deliver the instrument once funding has been committed and is under contract via SWIFT, then hardcopy.
-An RWA letter is the bank’s statement of intent, putting the involved banker on record as willing and able to issue the instrument if all goes well during our due diligence, resulting in a funding agreement.
-That agreement gets referenced via a tracking code known to the banker as it governs the use of the SbLC.
+That same banker will deliver the instrument once funding has been committed and is under contract, via SWIFT MT199/760, then hardcopy.
+An RWA letter is the bank’s statement of intent, putting the involved banker on record as willing and able to issue the instrument if all goes well during our due diligence, resulting in committed funding.
+That commitment results in an investment agreement that governs the use of the SbLC, and thus is often referenced via a tracking code known to the banker.

 By itself, objections to any of the above does not necessarily mean the Provider is fake nor does it prove they are incompatible with our requirements.
 Many or most Providers are indeed operating a fee scam and their refusal to follow our protocol does means we caught them “in the act” and should move on.
-But some Providers do not fully understand our 2-step process and can be persuaded to see it through to a logical conclusion.
+But some Providers simply do not fully understand our 3-step process and can be persuaded to see it through to a logical conclusion.
+Their refusal to do so either means they are indeed fraudulent or sometimes is just a personality test that shows they’re not a good choice for your business needs.

 How do you know if they’re likely running a fee scam?

-The source of the instrument should only charge X days after delivering the SbLC or BG hardcopy, once the contracts for funding has been signed and notarized — the initiation steps are RWA/ATV letter, then the funding contract, then SWIFT MT799, then MT760, then hardcopy via courier, the last step before financial closing.
+The source of the instrument should only charge X days after the respective banks deliver and receive the SbLC or BG hardcopy, once the contract(s) for funding have been signed and notarized — the initiation steps are verbiage, RWA/ATV letter, then the funding contract, then SWIFT MT799, then MT760, then delivery of hardcopy via courier, which is the last step before financial closing.
+The SbLC / BG is revocable until the first transfer of funding against it.

-This is normal and reasonable business practice, because if they don’t get paid, they can withdraw the instrument due to this non-payment – SbLC are technically revokable prior to the first transfer of funds against it.
+This is normal and reasonable business practice, because if they (provider or bankers) don’t get paid, they can withdraw the instrument due to this non-payment – again, the restate, SbLCs / BGs (AvPNs, SGs, etc.) are technically revokable prior to the first transfer of funds against it.

-We prefer that they wait at least 30-45 days to be paid, but can, in certain circumstances (once there is a banker on board to deliver the instrument per RWA/ATV letters), arrange to pay for the instrument within 3-10 business days if a mutually appointed escrow agent is used, so long as the Provider adheres to our other protocols, namely initiating the process of approval with the proposed instrument verbiage, then the RWA letter (that mirrors the verbiage), and finally an Authorization to Verify (ATV) letter.
-We won’t agree to pay a Provider without all of that.
+We prefer that they wait at least 30-45 days to be paid, but can, in certain rare circumstances (once there is a banker on board to deliver the instrument per RWA/ATV letters, etc.), arrange to pay for the instrument sooner than the first draw, but only if a mutually appointed escrow agent is used, so long as the Provider adheres to our other protocols.
+We won’t agree to pay a Provider without all 3 steps and a bit more than that.

 That said, this difficult reality is one of the main motives for the Impact Guarantee Fund, because so few (or perhaps zero) of these Providers are able to deliver what clients require for CAP funding.
 They mainly assume the requested instrument is for Trade Finance, a Documentary LC, but even then, fake paper can float around for years looking for someone to victimize.
 We do not need to own such instruments; clients seek only their services on a short-term (annualized) basis.
 When someone “purchases” an SbLC or DLC then it can be cashed in, which is the traditional method of paying a seller in Trade Finance (import/export of commodities) transaction.